jonbnewman/mobx-store-provider/docs/api/createStore.md

 ### Local state

-Using an alternative state mechanisms for local state creates inconsistent code within your application.
+Using an alternative mechanisms for local state creates inconsistent code within your application.
 This is less than ideal.

 Using _mobx-store-provider_, ad-hoc/local state is a snap.